pvto/konte-art/README.md

 ###Drawing meshes

-Each tree trunk or branch or branch of branch is a separate mesh in the following picture.
+Each tree trunk or branch or a branch of branch (exluding its leaves) is a separate mesh in the following picture.

 ![tree-mesh.png](img/README/2015-02-26-11-44-tree-mesh.png)
 [tree-mesh.c3dg](img/README/tree-mesh.c3dg)